walkerab/ghetto-box-site/index.md

 ## What is it?

-GhettoBox is a set of CSS framework for creating page layouts.
+GhettoBox is a simple CSS framework for creating page layouts.
 That's it.

 ### What makes GhettoBox different?